Goldfish pond UV sterilizers, also called UV clarifiers, may be an easy option if your pond water keeps going green despite having a filter.

 This is the same pond above about a week after a UV sterilizer was installed.

-The water isn't crystal clear because I'm not running a filter, but the algae bloom has been wiped out.
+The water wasn't crystal clear yet, but the algae bloom had been wiped out.

 I had to keep cleaning the sterilizer filter pad regularly as it kept clogging up with dead algae.